daos-stack/daos/docs/admin/deployment.md

   -h, --help                                Show this help message

 [generate command options]
-      -a, --access-points=                  Comma separated list of access point addresses
+      -l, --host-list=                      A comma separated list of addresses <ipv4addr/hostname> to connect to -a, --access-points=                  Comma separated list of access point addresses <ipv4addr/hostname>
-                                            <ipv4addr/hostname> (default: localhost)
+                                            to host management service (default: localhost)
       -e, --num-engines=                    Set the number of DAOS Engine sections to be populated in the config file output.
 If unset then the value will be set to the number of NUMA nodes on storage hosts in the DAOS system.
       -s, --scm-only                        Create a SCM-only config without NVMe SSDs.
-      -c, --net-class=[ethernet|infiniband] Set the network class to be used (default: infiniband) -p, --net-provider=                   Set the network provider to be used -t, --use-tmpfs-scm                   Use tmpfs for scm rather than PMem
+      -c, --net-class=[ethernet|infiniband] Set the network device class to be used (default: infiniband) -p, --net-provider=                   Set the network fabric provider to be used -t, --use-tmpfs-scm                   Use tmpfs for scm rather than PMem and generate an MD-on-SSD config -m, --control-metadata-path=          External storage path to store control metadata in MD-on-SSD mode -f, --fabric-ports=                   Allow custom fabric interface ports to be specified for each engine config section.
+Comma separated port numbers, one per engine
 ```

 The `daos_server` service must be running on the remote storage servers and as such a minimal